Boston City Hall Plaza: 2000s and early 2010s

+2010s to present: Redesign

 In 2015, the city launched a crowdsourcing project entitled "Re-invent City Hall Plaza," asking the public for suggestions to improve the plaza.
 Later in the year, the city made a number of changes to the plaza, including installing artificial grass, picnic tables, and lawn chairs, to make the space more inviting.
-However, the Project for Public Spaces argued that "these efforts to put what the New York Times has called a 'kelly green band-aid' on this gaping wound in the heart of the city, are insufficient," and that a more comprehensive redesign is needed.
-A 2016 plan for a ferris wheel and other improvements to the plaza did not move forward.
+The Project for Public Spaces claimed "these efforts to put what the New York Times has called a 'kelly green band-aid' on this gaping wound in the heart of the city, are insufficient," and that a more comprehensive redesign was needed.
+The city also hired Sasaki Associates and Shawmut to create a 30-year master plan for the plaza.

-Work had begun in 2011 on plans to redesign the plaza and the Government Center MBTA station.
+A 2016 plan for a Ferris wheel and other improvements to the plaza did not move forward.
 The new MBTA station opened in March 2016 after two years of construction.
 Extensive landscaping and accessibility improvements to the adjacent areas of the plaza were completed in 2017.

-A year-long study entitled "Rethink City Hall" was completed in 2017 by the firms Utile and Reed Hilderbrand.
+A year-long study was completed in 2017 by architecture firms Utile and Reed Hilderbrand.
 The final report called for major changes in City Hall and the plaza.

-"The Patios," a seasonal beer garden, opened in 2018 on a terrace overlooking Congress Street, and was expanded for 2019.
+"The Patios", a seasonal beer garden, opened in 2018 on a terrace overlooking Congress Street, and was expanded for 2019.

-In June 2019, the city announced the start of construction of a $70 million project to transform the plaza into a "People's Plaza" that will include "a civic space for all residents, with universal accessibility, new civic spaces for all to use, increased environmental sustainability, and critical infrastructure improvements that will ensure the Plaza is safe and accessible for all for generations to come."
-The plans, developed by Sasaki Associates, include schematic designs for the project.
-In January 2020, the Boston Landmarks Commission approved the first phase of the project.
-Construction began in 2020.
-Construction reached the half-way point in August 2021.
-The work includes adding "3,000 seating spaces, 12,000-square-feet of playscapes for children, and 11,000-square-feet of terraces for interactive public art.
-The renovated plaza opened in November 2022.
+The city government announced plans in 2018 to spend $60 million renovating the plaza.
+In June 2019, the city announced that renovation would begin shortly.
+The city government said the plaza would include "a civic space for all residents" that would be accessible and environmentally sustainable, with upgraded infrastructure.
+The plans were developed by Sasaki Associates.
+Construction began in 2020 and involved removing and replacing large sections of the brick, replacing them with trees, benches, and other amenities.
+The presence of the subway tunnels under the plaza delayed the reconstruction, as did the COVID-19 pandemic and the use of specialized materials.
+The first phase of the renovation, covering its northern portion, opened in November 2022.
+Programming in the renovated plaza was initially funded by a $1.5 million federal grant intended to help with recovery from the COVID-19 pandemic.
 The Boston Preservation Alliance awarded the project its 2025 Preservation Award.